 I look through the window panes speckled with dried-water spots and the brightness of the sun shines down on the white cast iron bench and reflects a blinding glare that stings my eyes.
 My eyes flit over to the shadow lying on the grass beside the overgrown pine bush.

 The sounds I heard a moment ago have faded.
 The dove is silent and sparrows chirp to each other now.
 A gentle breeze slips in my open window and I feel it cool on my bare arms.
 A white puffy cloud sailed across the blue skies, swallowed the sun, chased the shadows away and dimmed the glare.
+The children have now clambered around the kitchen table and childish chatter fills the room as they gulp cold water and wait for grilled cheese.

 It’s the dog days of summer, when days are savoured, not spent.
 When children hunt for toads and stare at insects and when times of boredom make way for creativity and inspiration.
 When we can linger longer in the afternoon shade or under bright stars blinking in the inky blackness.